-Jayhawks mourn loss of a visionary leader
+Jayhawks mourn visionary leader

 Chancellor Gene A. Budig, 81, who guided the University to extraordinary growth from 1981 to 1994, was known for his quiet but strong leadership and his rock-solid commitment to KU’s academic mission—manifest not only through his public decisions but also in his personal dedication.